maxblee/clipivot/README.md

 some examples of that in a bit), allowing you to take output from another CSV tool or to use the results from this tool as the input for another CSV tool.

-In addition, `csvpivot` is fast and should be able to handle extremely large datasets, even those that exceed the RAM of your device.
+In addition, `csvpivot` is fairly fast and should be able to handle extremely large datasets, even those that exceed the RAM of your device.
 (However, it does hold a significant amount of information in memory, especially when calculating the mode and median, so it is possible for you to run into memory issues when using it.)